rarible/ethereum-indexer-public/readme.md

 ### [OpenAPI](./api)

 Indexers use OpenAPI to describe APIs (and events).
 Clients (kotlin, typescript etc.) and server controller interfaces are generated automatically using yaml OpenAPI files.

+### License

+MIT license is used for [api and clients](./api)
+GPL v3 license is used for all services and other parts of the indexer